 We were invited to join some friends to help with the Where Where Wedgie survey, a statewide survey designed to estimate the likelihood of seeing birds of prey when out and about.
 The 4km x 4km plot they had chosen was North-West of Lake Augusta, wedged between Julian and Pillans Lakes, and was a priority square as defined by the survey.
-Jane and AB had decided to ride fat bikes in along the 4wd track, whilst Emily and I would walk in.
+Jane and AB were to ride fat bikes in along the 4wd track, whilst Emily and I would walk in.

 We had decided to drive up on Friday night and sleep in the ute, in order to get an early start in the morning.
 We found a nice spot by the boat ramp at Lake Augusta under the stars, and settled in for the night.
 The forecast for the weekend was clear but cold; this was evident, as the moisture in the canopy had completely frozen and at one point the doona was stuck to the canvas.
 With the moon almost full and with a clear sky, I took the opportunity to take a few shots of a very still Lake Augusta under moonlight.
 The sunrise the next morning was also worth getting up for, as parts of the lake had frozen and there was still not a breath of wind.